kshitijrajsharma/sfm/README.md

 You Should Have :

--Python 3 (if you’re using Linux, chances are that it’s already installed.
+------Python 3 (if you’re using Linux, chances are that it’s already installed.
 Run python3 -V command to check)

--Pip (the default Python package installer)
+-----Pip (the default Python package installer)

--NodeJS(in a version 6 or plus) and npm (5.2+)
+-----NodeJS(in a version 6 or plus) and npm (5.2+)

--Postgresql 10  with PostGIS extension
+-----Postgresql 10  with PostGIS extension

 Follow These Step to setup the project :